Bathos is a story-telling technique that follows serious ideas with the commonplace or ludicrous. The juxtaposition of these ideas creates humor.

 - Silent Hill, another Konami series, was once the darkest Survival Horror game on the market, but has always had a silly side through Easter eggs and old save bonuses.
-In the first three games, the tragic-to-bittersweet endings could be replaced with joke endings involving alien abduction, another ending in the second game revealing The Dog Was the Mastermind, a Magical Girl costume for the protagonist in the third, as well as alien karaoke, and, most absurdly, Pyramid Head cutting Murphy's birthday cake in Silent Hill Downpour.
+In the first three games, the tragic-to-bittersweet endings could be replaced with joke endings involving alien abduction, another ending in the second game revealing The Dog Was the Mastermind, a Magical Girl costume for the protagonist in the third, as well as alien karaoke, and, most absurdly, Pyramid Head cutting Murphy's birthday cake in Silent Hill: Downpour.

-- In Poker Night At The Inventory, many of the interactions between your fellow players invoke this, mostly through the shocked reactions of the others.
+- In Poker Night at the Inventory, many of the interactions between your fellow players invoke this, mostly through the shocked reactions of the others.
 Examples include Tycho waxing lyrical about giraffes, or Heavy Weapons Guy's Engineer story.

-- You can pick 'funny' dialogue options in even the most serious scenes, which tend to make Serah look like a ditz.
+- You can pick "funny'" dialogue options in even the most serious scenes, which tend to make Serah look like a ditz.

 - You can give your monsters absurd accessories, resulting in things like a massive, intimidating Behemoth wearing an Idea Bulb over its head.